mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

   30-60 seconds whilst it initialises beans, before falling over, because a runtime misconfiguration somewhere deep within Spring XMLs or `@Component` or whatever.
 * Productivity in outputting code perhaps, but definitely not in runtime speed and maintainability.
 * Quicker?
 In what universe?
-Definitely not runtime: the CPU needs to waste tons of cycles going through tons of Spring abstractions and dynamically generated proxies in order to reach your code.
+Definitely not in runtime: the CPU needs to waste tons of cycles going through tons of Spring abstractions and dynamically generated proxies in order to reach your code.
 Maybe quicker to write code than in plain Java 7.